richardeschloss/nuxt-stories/README.md

 ## Todo Items and Notes

+- Will probably want to fix the sidebar so it's collapsible and viewable in mobile layout.
 - KNOWN QUIRK with static deploys:

 1. Static deploys running off the `http-server` node module work perfectly!